jackatkott/coursera-JHU-getting-and-cleaning-data-project/README.md

 2) a code book "CodeBook.wd" that describes the variables, the data, and
 3) the tidy data set "TidyData.txt" produced by the script as indicated below,
 4) the present "README.md" file
-5) an image for the repo page.
+5) activity-grafik.png - just an image for the repo page.
+6) GetAndCleanData.gif - a documentation video

 ## Packages required
 The only extra package that is used is data.table.
 This is attached by the first command.
 If it is not installed then it should be installed.